 Don’t overlook the versatility of meatballs.

 We know what you might be thinking—how many ways can you jazz up a meatball?
 We’re expanding your horizons.
 Now the obvious choice would be spaghetti and meatballs, and we’re not against that at all.
 Toddlers love spaghetti and meatballs!
 It’s a perfectly good lunch idea, but we know you don’t want to spend extra time in the kitchen.
-Keep it simple and just heat up a serving of Spaghetti and Turkey Meatballs from Little Spoon’s Plates menu.
+Keep it simple and just heat up a serving of Penne and Kale Turkey Meatballs from Little Spoon’s Plates menu.
 The best part?
 They pack hidden veggies into their signature marinara sauce, so your little one is getting their veg without even knowing it!
 Or grab some frozen meatballs and try them a few different ways in a few different days.
 Go Mediterranean with turkey meatballs served with hummus, pita bread, and cucumbers for your pint-size foodie.
 Add some teriyaki sauce, a side of diced pineapple, edamame, and some rice for an island vibe.
 The options are endless.

 Get fancy with kid-friendly charcuterie.